packages

 two years.
 Thus, the same 18 plots received the same Street

-) treatment in both years in Berlin
+(or Control) treatment in both years in Berlin

 The goal of this trial was to find out if crops grown on soil where recently a street had been removed would perform differently compared to those grown on “normal” agricultural soil.
 Thus, multiple crops were chosen and aimed to grown on the two soil types under investigation.